Section 3: C Build and Test Frameworks

 $ ./avg-main

-detects that the prerequisite (i.e., src/avg-main.c
+make detects that the prerequisite (i.e., src/avg-main.c) has not

 changed and so it does not recompile the executable.
 Now let's try making

-a change in the avg-main.c
+a change in the avg-main.c source file.
+Modify the printf statement

 as follows: